CoC Advisory Board Members

 Reverend Rolland Slade

 A native of San Diego, California, Pastor Rolland accepted his call into the ministry in 1987 under the pastorate of Rev. Dr. Timothy J. Winters at the Bayview Baptist Church, San Diego.
 It was there that he was baptized, licensed and later ordained to preach the Gospel.
 While at Highland Park, Pastor Rolland served as Minister of Missions and Church Planter for the Meadowbrook Fellowship congregation located in a large apartment complex near the church, which was originally funded by the United States Department of Housing and Urban Development.
 Additionally, he served during that time as the Development Coordinator for the church’s community retail ministry, called Stamps and Things.
 Pastor Rolland shepherded, qualified and secured the designation of Stamps and Things to become an authorized United States Postal Contract Station in the community.
 In 2016 Pastor Rolland was named to the fill the Faith Community seat on the San Diego Regional Continuum of Care Council.
-The San Diego Regional Continuum of Care Council recently (January 2017) merged with the San Diego County Regional Task Force on the Homeless in a combined effort to better serve those who are homeless in San Diego County.
+The San Diego Regional Continuum of Care Council recently (January 2017) merged with the San Diego County Regional Task Force on Homelessness in a combined effort to better serve those who are homeless in San Diego County.

 With lived homeless experience, an MBA in Marketing & Operations, and an entertainment background, John brings a unique set of skills, passion and perspective to the Voices of Our City choir and the community.
 From the very beginning of the choir, John has been an active advocate for the unsheltered in the San Diego area.
 In this role, he has become educated in many of the issues that are relevant to our homelessness crisis on a local and national level.
 His work had led to him becoming a media voice, cited in The San Diego Union Tribune, The Huffington Post, NBC 7, and The Voice of San Diego, among many other media outlets.
 John is also a regular speaker at conferences, community groups, and governmental bodies.
 Additionally, he is responsible for production planning, choir communications and event execution.